モロッコ

 • Breakfast

-• Private Car Transfer We will pick you up at the hotel and head to Fez.
+• Private car transfer You will be picked up at the hotel and head to Fes.

-• Volubilis Ruins The Volubilis ruins, considered to be the best-preserved ancient Roman ruins in Morocco, convey the traces of a city that flourished around the 2nd century.
-Within the vast site, there are remnants of noble residences with beautifully preserved mosaics, triumphal arches, basilicas, and temples, making it a valuable place to experience the structure of a Roman city.
+• Volubilis ruins The Volubilis ruins, considered the best-preserved Roman ruins in Morocco, convey the traces of a city that flourished around the 2nd century.
+On the vast site, you can find remains of noble houses with beautifully preserved mosaics, triumphal arches, a basilica, temples, and other structures that allow you to appreciate the layout of a Roman city.

-At that time, this area was also known for olive oil production, and remnants of oil presses can still be found.
-Being situated on a hill provides a good view, and the landscape of the plains spreading out beyond the ruins is one of its attractions.
-You can quietly trace the passage of time while touching the memories of the civilization that once thrived in this land.
+This area was also known for olive oil production, and remains of oil presses still exist.
+Located on a hill, it offers excellent views, and the plain stretching beyond the ruins is another attraction.
+You can quietly trace back the memories of the civilization that once thrived here.

 • Attachment Image from Itinerary Row: 96440